YaleDHLab/dhlab-site/_events/2019-04-05-beyond-boundaries.md

 ### 3:00 - 4:00 p.m. | Roundtable Discussion
 Presentations by faculty and staff on the benefits and challenges digital methods pose for research and teaching

-- Philip Corlett and Jane Garrison, Psychiatry
+Moderators: Barkley Dai (Statistics & Data Science) and Vivek Gopalan (Computer Science and Statistics & Data Science)
+- Tiffany Li (Law) "The Power I'd Open"
-- Alice Kaplan and Christophe Schuwey, French
+- Alice Kaplan and Christophe Schuwey (French) "Mapping Postwar Networks: An Index For Combat (1944-1947)"
-- Peter Leonard, Digital Humanities Lab
-- Tiffany Li, Law
-- Joseph Zinter, Engineering and Applied Science, Center for Engineering Innovation & Design
+- Joseph Zinter (Engineering and Applied Science, Center for Engineering Innovation & Design) "Hacking the Humanities"
+- Peter Leonard (Digital Humanities Lab) "Every Pixel on the Sunset Strip: Ed Ruscha between Archive and Dataset"
+- Philip Corlett and Jane Garrison (Psychiatry) "Network Induced Visual Hallucinations: A Window on Reality Monitoring in the Mind and Brain"

 ### 4:00 - 4:05 p.m. | Closing Remarks
 Susan Gibbons, Stephen F. Gates ’68 University Librarian and Deputy Provost for Libraries & Scholarly Communication